johnboiles/obs-mac-virtualcam/README.md

 See also the open [issues](https://github.com/johnboiles/obs-mac-virtualcam/issues) for other reported issues.
 In case you need help or think you found a bug, see [this](https://github.com/johnboiles/obs-mac-virtualcam#Discussion--Support).

 ## Installing
+*If you are using OBS Studio 26.1 or newer, the virtual camera is already part of OBS Studio.
+In that case, **DO NOT** install this plugin!*

 * Download and install the latest version of OBS from the [official website](https://obsproject.com).
 * Download the latest `.pkg` installer on the [Releases page](https://github.com/johnboiles/obs-mac-virtualcam/releases)